 - Error adding extended data to entity

-1. You used the same Land F/X project with multiple designs (in different AutoCAD drawing files).
+- You used the same Land F/X project with multiple designs (in different AutoCAD drawing files)

 It's extremely important to start a new project for each of your site designs.
 Using the same project with multiple designs (clients, sites, phases) can cause a number of issues, including the above-mentioned project data error.
 Before getting into the deeper fixes for this error, check whether you are using one project for multiple designs in different DWG files.
 If so, start a new project for each design and then follow the steps below to fix the data in each project.

 Rather than reusing an existing project for a new drawing, you should turn the original project into a template.
 You can then start new projects based on that template.
 Each project you base on that template will include all data (such as plants) that you've added to the original project.
-For more information, visit our Project Templates documentation section.
+For more information, see our Project Templates documentation.

-To check for this issue, open the Projects tool:
+To check for this issue, open our Projects tool:

 F/X Admin ribbon, Project List button